pawngrubber/template/README.md

     ```
     pre-commit run --all-files
     ```
-5. Edit the code base either in the container hosting `dev` or outside of the container.
-The container will sync the code base.
-Run the code in the container hosting `dev` as needed.
+5. Code can be edited either in your local (host) file system or in the container hosting `dev`.
+Either way, the container will sync the code base.
+Run the code in the container hosting `dev` as needed during development.
 6. Quit the running container
     ```
     exit